ludovicianul/words/README.md

-# Word Guess
+# Words
-Wordle-like command line game with multiple dictionaries and multiple word lengths.
-Play and learn new words.
+`Words` is a set of command line games based on word guessing.
+Best way to spend those minutes within the CLI while your builds are running ;).

+Each game has multiple dictionaries and word lengths.
+With `Words` you will also learn new words.
 Everytime you fail to guess the selected word, you will get its short definition as well as a link to more detailed explanations.

 <p  align="center">
   <img src="./images/game1.png" width="50%"  />